 The purpose of this document is to provide potential ICIS bidders with a reference on the bid process.
 While there are many components of ICIS that are the direct responsibility of the Conference Committee, there are many aspects that must adhere to the respective practices that are described in this document.
 Running a large conference such as ICIS is complex, and the experience from previous chairs and administrators embedded in this document should be leveraged.
 The opportunity to give the community a valuable learning event as well as the occasion to share the advantages of your chosen location should be considered an honor, while at the same time be a rewarding experience for the entire Conference Committee.

 The International Conference on Information Systems (ICIS) is the premier annual research conference in the information systems discipline.
-Each year, ICIS attracts more than 1200 attendees from over 40 countries.
+Each year, ICIS attracts more than 1,300 attendees from greater than 50 countries.
 It is conducted under the auspices of the Association for Information Systems (AIS).
 ICIS is held at different sites throughout the world.
 AIS academic members with leadership experience take responsibility for organizing the Conference with significant support from AIS staff members.

 ICIS is held around the second week of December each year.
 ICIS usually starts with an opening reception on Sunday evening and finishes at noon on Wednesday.
 Because of the holiday season and airplane and/or hotel conflicts, ICIS may be held on a Wednesday to Saturday schedule.